-- (e) Equality: Acceptance of the proposition that all are equal irrespective of caste, creed, religion or sex requires inculcating in the child a basic mental disposition to view the relationship of self and others in an egalitarian framework.
-The school experiences should nurture such a view in every child so that he or she grows into an adult carrying a sense of belongingness to a community of equals, each sharing a common set of rights, responsibilities and obligations to the society.
-The ultimate goal is to help the children move towards a global perspective cutting across the barriers of linguistic, racial, regional, cultural, religious, social and economic differences. - (f) Cooperation: The value of working together to achieve common goals needs to be imbibed in all children through appropriate experiences of working and living together inside and outside the school.
-The mutually interdependent nature of human life at local, national and international levels has to be brought home to the children so that they realize the need for cooperative effort.
-This should, of course be done in a careful manner so as not to jeopardize the sense of independence, individuality and spirit of competition in the child which are equally important. - (g) Sense of Responsibility: Developing a sense of responsibility can be seen as the readiness of the child to face difficulties and problematic situations with commitment and conviction while performing various tasks.
-This requires building in the children a positive self-image and confidence in their personal capabilities.

-- (h) Truthfulness: A quality expected in every individual is the basic urge to be truthful in his or her dealings, in every aspect of work and life.
+- (iv) Sense of due and naming: These manifest as willingness to sacrifice self-interest for the welfare of the white performing one's duties without any feeling of fear or favour.
+This to create in the growing child a sense of empethy and readiness to report help refunerily to neighbours, peers, hendersome an apople and some - continued in a proposition that all are equal irrespective of continued in the child a basis mental in the child a work in a partition of a school a work in a continued and adult carry into a sense of belong mental in the child continued in the - (vi) Cooperation: The value of working together to achieve common goals needs to be imbibed in all children through appropriate experiences of working and living together inside and outside the school.
+The mutually interdependent nature of human life at local, national and interactional and interactional has to be brought home to the children so that they realize the need for cooperative effort.
+This should of course be done in a careful manner so at not to jeopardize the sense of independence, individuality and specific competition in the child which are equally important. - (vii) Sense of responsibility: Developing a sense of responsibility can essen as the readiness of the child to face difficulties and problem the smatters with commitment and conviction while performing various tasks.
+This requires building in the children a positive self-image and confidence in their personal capabilities. - (viii) Truthfulness: A quality expected in every individual is the basic arguest be truthful in his or her dealings, in every aspect of work and life.
 This value is so central in determining the behaviour of the child that it permeates all actions giving them the stamp of legitimacy and authenticity.
-It is essential that in the school and at home children are properly guided and enabled to develop the strength of mind to subject every idea and action of theirs to this criterion. - (i) National Identity: Developing a sense of national identity should be a prolonged and consistent process of inculcating in the minds of the children a sense of respect for the national symbols, and reverence and concern for upholding the basic values enshrined in the Constitution.
-This is not developing a blind loyalty to a set of prescriptions but an enlightened understanding of the commonly accepted framework essential for national unity and integration.
+It is essential that in the school and at home children are properly guided and anabiar to develop the strength of mind to subject every idea and action of theirs to this criterion. - (ix) National identity: Developing a sense of national identity should be a prolonged and consistent process of inculcating in the minds of the children a sense of respect for the national symbols, and reverence and concern for upholding the basic values enshrined in the constitution.
+This is not developing a blind loyalty to a set of prescriptions but an entightened understanding of the commonly accepted framework essential for national unity and integration.